kestra-io/docs/content/blogs/2023-10-09-kestra-surrealdb.md

 ### Flow #1: Retrieve Data from SurrealDB
 The latest version of Kestra comes with a SurrealDB plugin you can access through `io.kestra.plugin.surrealdb.Query`.
 It's used to run SurrealQL commands, and expects you to provide values of the QL statement along with the database connection information.

-The neat part about Kestra is that you can use `taskDefaults` to set default values for a certain type of plugin.
+The neat part about Kestra is that you can use `pluginDefaults` to set default values for a certain type of plugin.
 It's a good idea to use it, especially if you plan to use one plugin type multiple times.

 To start, go under "Flows" and create a new flow.
 Paste the following code: